ngageoint/sarpy/docs/examples/reading.rst

 in the `sarpy.io.complex` subpackage.

-The general opening method is defined as :meth:`sarpy.io.complex.converter.open_complex`, with basic usage as indicated by
+The general opening method is defined as :meth:`sarpy.io.complex.converter.open_complex`, with basic usage as indicated by the below example.

 .. code-block:: python